AitikGupta/AitikGupta.github.io/_posts/2021-08-03-gsoc-quarter.markdown

 Anyway, if you already know what Faces are, it might strike you:

-If we already have all the faces we need from multiple fonts (let's say we created a child of FT2Font.. which only <ins>tracks the faces</ins> for its families), we should be able to render everything from that parent's FT2Font right?
+If we already have all the faces we need from multiple fonts (let's say we created a child of FT2Font.. which only <ins>tracks the faces</ins> for its families), we should be able to render everything from that parent FT2Font right?

 As I later figured out while finding segfaults in implementing this design:
 ```